cachix/nixcon-2024-workshop/README.md

 ### Explore the README

-Projects out in the wild
+Projects out in the wild will often list their dependencies, setup steps, and other useful information in the `README.md`.
+This repo has a [`PROJECT_README.md`][project-readme] that lists these requirements.

 ### Initialize devenv